Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: The benchmark

 \subsection{Overview}

-Existing benchmarks usually offer simple contexts where the reference image contains a single, prominent, and easily distinguished subject, and the instruction refers to it with basic category terms.
-Real-world images involve substantial interference and are less structured, and current test cases do not reflect model performance under such complexity.
-In terms of evaluation, existing benchmarks focus on reproducing and combining subjects, often relying on models such as DINOv2~\cite{oquab2023dinov2} and CLIP~\cite{radford2021learning} to extract features and compute similarity.
-Averaging similarity across subjects in multi-subject settings cannot reliably capture generation quality, especially when subject omission or redundancy occurs.
+Existing benchmarks usually offer simple contexts where the reference image contains a single prominent subject referred to by a basic category term.
+Such settings fail to reflect performance in real-world images with substantial interference and less structured compositions.
+They also mainly assess subject reproduction and composition using similarity metrics from models such as DINOv2~\cite{oquab2023dinov2} and CLIP~\cite{radford2021learning}.
+In multi-subject settings, averaging similarity across subjects cannot reliably measure generation quality, especially when subject omission or redundancy occurs.